 Has your veterinarian ever recommended acupuncture or using natural herbs to help with your pet’s health issues?
 Well, you might be surprised to learn that those treatments are actually considered Eastern pet medicine practices.
 Western practices, which are more common in North America, take a less holistic approach to medicine.

-Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch by The Dodo’s Veterinary Advisory Board, shares everything he knows about the differences between the two veterinary practices so you can expand your veterinary vocabulary.
+Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch’s Veterinary Advisory Board, shares everything he knows about the differences between the two veterinary practices so you can expand your veterinary vocabulary.

 I’m no expert in Eastern medicine.
 As far as I’m aware, and as it pertains to veterinary medicine, it’s about treating patients based on the individual’s symptoms and needs with a holistic approach.
 Holistic meaning they take the whole body and health into account regarding a disease process.
 The Eastern approach seems to be very subjective as it’s based on individual patients.
 It also utilizes natural herbs and treatments like acupuncture.

 In North American veterinary medicine, Western medicine is what you’re seeing in 99% of our modern-day veterinary clinics and hospitals.
 There’s more focus on treating the disease than the entire individual, compared to Eastern medicine, and it relies on the use of pharmacologic drugs and surgery.

 Both have their advantages and disadvantages.
 Eastern medicine tends to be less invasive, with fewer potential consequences, but it’s also less effective for many disease processes.
 Western medicine can come with higher risks, such as medication’s side effects or surgical complications, but for a number of diseases, it’s the most practical and reliable option.